gracelang/moth-benchmarks/README.md

 Please verify that the MD5 check sum matches `64fa2e4249db69f9dc1c37524a3ef0ef`.

+The plots of the evaluation section, and the raw data from our benchmarks can be downloaded, as well:

+- Evaluation scripts and data [Mirror 1][M1Data]

 #### 1.2 Setup Instructions

 The VirtualBox image was tested with version 5.2.